• Skip to primary navigation

 Instructions

-• Preheat the oven to 350°F. Line a cookie sheet with parchment paper.
+• Preheat the oven to 350°F. Line a cookie sheet or a sheet pan with parchment paper.

 • In a large mixing bowl, using a handheld electric whisk on medium speed, mix together the butter, stevia, almond extract, and egg.
 Scrape the sides of the bowl with a rubber spatula as needed.
 The mixture won't be smooth at this point, and that's okay.